tethysplatform/tethys/docs/tethys_sdk/tethys_services/spatial_dataset_service/geoserver_reference.rst

 **Last Updated**: December 2019

+This guide provides and overview the ``GeoServerSpatialDatasetEngine``, which implements the ``SpatialDatasetEngine`` pattern.

 Key Concepts
 ============

-There are quite a few concepts that you should understand before working with GeoServer and spatial dataset services.
+There are quite a few concepts to understand before working with GeoServer and spatial dataset services.
 Definitions of each are provided here for quick reference.

 **Resources** are the spatial datasets.
 These can vary in format ranging from a single file or multiple files to database tables depending on the type resource.